seek4science/seek/SOLID_QUEUE_MIGRATION_PLAN.md

 - [ ] Once Solid Queue has been running in production for a full release cycle with no need to fall back, and Phase 5's migration has run, remove `delayed_job_active_record` gem, `config/initializers/delayed_job_config.rb`, `lib/seek/workers.rb`, old Docker scripts, and the `delayed_jobs` table.
 - [ ] Update `AGENTS.md`/`CLAUDE.md` background-jobs section to describe Solid Queue instead of delayed_job.

-## Open questions (need input before/at Phase 0)
+## Open questions

-- Shared vs. separate database for Solid Queue tables?
-- Any hard requirement to keep MySQL *and* SQLite parity for the queue backend in test/dev, or is SQLite acceptable as test-only with reduced concurrency guarantees?
-- Target thread pool sizes per queue, or start conservative (1 thread each, matching current behaviour) and tune later?
-- How long is it acceptable for the Phase 4 → Phase 5 gap to be, and should anything monitor/alert on the size of the stranded `delayed_jobs` backlog during that window?
-- What should the Phase 5 migration task do with `delayed_jobs` rows that are locked/failed/mid-attempt when it runs?
+- Target thread pool sizes per queue — not something to decide up front; determined by the outcome of the Phase 0 thread-safety audit (start conservative, i.e. 1 thread per queue matching current behaviour, for anything the audit doesn't clear for higher concurrency).

 ## Rollback plan